oracle/truffleruby/doc/user/installing-llvm.md

 ```

 ## macOS

+The tested version of LLVM for macOS is 4.0.1.

 We need the `opt` command, so you can't just use what is installed by Xcode if
 you are on macOS.
 We would recommend that you install LLVM 4 via